 PRO TIP: You can also serve this dip with some additional toppings for people to add on as they like.
-Jalapeños for the spice lovers, onions are a great option, as well as green olives, and extra fresh tomatoes and cilantro for those who like extra flavor.
+Jalapeños or other green chiles for the spice lovers, onions are a great option, as well as green olives, and extra fresh tomatoes and cilantro for those who like extra flavor.

 How to Serve

 I personally always go for the scoops on this dish.
 Scoops tend to hold up really well to the weight of the dip.
 They also get the perfect ratio of all seven layers in every scoop.